So you want to become a web designer. Cool!

 How much do web designers make?

 There is no way to know for sure what the average income of a web designer is.
 It varies widely.
-The top web design agencies make tens of millions of dollars a year, while the designers who work for these agencies often make between $60,000 and $100,000.
-And it gets even more varied when it comes to freelance web designers.
+The top web design agencies make tens of millions of dollars a year, while the designers who work for these agencies often make anywhere between $40,000 and $100,000.
+And it gets even more varied when it comes to freelance web designers who decide what they want to charge themselves.

 What programming languages do I need to learn to become a web designer?